Alvin Patrimonio

 Alvin Dale Vergara Patrimonio (born November 17, 1966) is a Filipino retired professional basketball player from the Philippine Basketball Association and is the current team manager for the Magnolia Hotshots.

 Patrimonio holds several PBA records including most consecutive games played (596); third most points scored in history (15,091); fourth most rebounds grabbed in history (more than 6,000) and second-most PBA Most Valuable Player awards (4, tied with Ramon Fernandez).
 He is also the second player after Bogs Adornado to win back-to-back MVP awards in 1993 and 1994, and also the second player to win three Best Player of the Conference award after Vergel Meneses.
 He also shares the distinction of having played the most Asian Games (4) with 1990 PBA MVP Allan Caidic.

-He played his entire career with the Purefoods franchise and won five championships, mostly in the All-Filipino Conference championships with three.
+He played his entire career with the Purefoods franchise and won six championships, mostly in the All-Filipino Conference championships with three.

 He also was a part of the 1998 Philippine Centennial Team.